Skip to content

 English Grammar

-English has many words that look similar but feel slightly different when we use them.
+English has many word pairs that look almost the same but feel slightly different.
 These small differences often confuse learners.
-One classic example is … Read more
+One such pair is “continuing … Read more

 Photo of author